Food Revolution Network

 In terms of specific how-tos (what buttons to press; how to arrange the food in the basket; how long to cook), instructions will vary by model.
 But there are some basic steps on how to use an air fryer that seem to apply to all or most models.

-1. Use the appropriate accessory depending on how you want to cook your food: rack, crisper plate, multilayer rack, or other accessory.
+1. Depending on how you want to cook your food, use the appropriate air fryer accessory: rack, crisper plate, multilayer rack, etc.

-2. Put the food in the basket, making sure not to overcrowd.
-Basically, the individual items in your basket do not want to touch each other.
-Having space between pieces of food ensures that their entire surface browns fully.
+2. Don’t overcrowd the food in the basket.
+Basically, the individual items in your air fryer basket should not be touching each other.
+Having space between chips or fries ensures that their entire surface browns fully.

 3. Preheat according to the instruction manual — if your unit has a preheat feature.

-4. Set the time and temperature, or choose a preset setting.
-Many models come with a chart of cooking temps and times, depending on food, volume, and your preference for doneness.
+4. You can set the time and temperature or choose a preset setting.
+Many models come with a chart of air-frying temperatures and times, depending on the food, volume, and your preference for doneness.

 5. Push the start button (or whatever button initiates cooking on your unit).
-You’ll know it’s working because you can hear the fan.
+You’ll know it’s working if you can hear the fan.

 6. Shake, toss, or flip the food halfway through to cook it evenly and prevent burning or sticking.
 Check the basket or accessory frequently to prevent overcooking, and to see if it’s at your preferred “done point.”